iuliaferoli/ADF_workshop/Readme.md

 ## Tasks Summary

-A. Set up Azure environemnt
+A. Set up Azure environment

 B. Connect to your data source